 Sit in a boat and experience being “on the water” by organically controlling your virtual environment with natural gestures.
 Paddling in the water with your hands controls your speed and direction as you explore a virtual water world.
 The faster you paddle, the faster you will glide forward through the virtual scene.
 You can also glide backwards in the scene by paddling in reverse.
 The left and right water buckets are individually programmed to respond to subtle changes in direction, mimicking the physics of a real boat.

-Channels was co-created by Suzanne Kirkpatrick and Alvin Chang, who developed the arduino-based microcontroller circuit and the virtual water scene using Processing and OpenGL.
+I co-created Channels with fellow ITP student, Alvin Chang.
+We developed the arduino-based microcontroller circuit and the virtual water scene using Processing and OpenGL.
 Interaction Designer, Ginny Hung, created the graphic art and helped build the physical installation pieces.
 Total production time 3 weeks.

 The installation was made open to the public for the ITP Winter Show 2010, attended by over 2,000 visitors, media and press.

 One woman visitor wrote to us after the show to tell us about the impact our installation had on her:

 “I don’t understand a bit about the technology but the aesthetic experience for me was one of the most significant in recent times.
 I felt as if I was back on a lake in Wyoming in the summer or walking by the river there in winter where there are no sounds at all except for a few ducks that managed to stay through the winter.
 Total peace.
 I want that whole arrangement in my house!
 It was truly beautiful.”